tpgmartin/machine-learning-nanodegree/capstone/report.md

 results and the availability of the identical testing set, a direct comparison with this paper's results is possible.

--> talk about KNN

 However, unlike the benchmark study, I will perform preprocessing on the dataset using PCA.
-Following the study by Lei and Govindaraju[8] I will choose to model with several different numbers of principal components between 10 and 100, as this is where they found a boosted classifier performance.
+Following the study by Lei and Govindaraju[8] I will choose to model with several different numbers of principal components between 25 and 100, as this is where they found a boosted classifier performance.
+I will also use a hybrid approach, using a combination of KNN and SVM classifiers, due to the size of the dataset as discussed above.

 ## III.
 Methodology
-_(approx. 3-5 pages)_

 ### Data Preprocessing